Cottage cheese boycott

 A consumer boycott of cottage cheese began in Israel in June 2011.
 The protest was against the continuing rise of food prices in Israel.
-The organizers called on the public via Facebook to stop buying cottage cheese, which is perceived as a basic food item in Israel.
+The organizers called on the public via Facebook to stop buying cottage cheese, which is often perceived as a basic food item in Israel.
 Within a short time, 100,000 users joined the Facebook protest page.
 As the boycott gained momentum, it sparked a public debate on the high cost of living in Israel.

 Despite special sales campaigns designed to tempt shoppers, supermarket chains reported a sharp drop in the purchase of cottage cheese by Israel's three leading dairies, and the price of cottage cheese in the country was lowered.